Skip to content

 The result is a nested dictionary:

-result = execute("detailed-weather.prompty", inputs={"city": "Portland"})
+result = invoke("detailed-weather.prompty", inputs={"city": "Portland"})

 print(result["city"]) # "Portland"